NishithaaPalani/NP/README.md

 # NP
 Hi there👋

-🔭 I’m currently working on : Web Development, Anroid development, Image Processing and Tech Stack
+🔭 I’m currently working on : Web Development, Android development, Image Processing and Tech Stack

 📧 you can reach me out at : nishithaapalani@gmail.com